Why should I use Openforce?

 How does Openforce mitigate risk around payments?

-We operate a fair, transparent working and payment system for workers and the companies who hire them.
+We operate a fair, transparent payment system for workers and the companies who hire them.

 Before any job begins, we send written confirmation of hiring terms.

 We trust our customers to make good use of the platform and follow best practices, so they can continue to build their professional reputation.

 All employees and employers agree to our five-star pledge when they sign up.
 Any party found breaching our policies will be banned from the platform and excluded from its benefits.

 Our systems and processes are all fully visible and available to HMRC and we have a customer care team on hand during office hours to mediate any disputes that arise.